Outcomes offers two types of Email Templates to communicate with applicants and other contacts.

 Working with Merge Fields

-When creating an Email Template in Admissions by Liaison, you can add variables, or merge fields.
+When creating an Email Template in Outcomes, you can add variables, or merge fields.
 Variables allow you to customize your message, making it unique to each recipient.
 Among other things, you may add variables to insert data such as:

 - Applicant's Name